bitrix24/b24restdocs/api-reference/imopenlines/openlines/sessions/index.md

 {% note alert "TO-DO _not exported to prod_" %}

-- from Sergey’s file: dialogs/sessions - what they are, how they work.
+- from Sergei's file: dialogs/sessions - what they are, how they work.

 {% endnote %}